davidazaria/cumulus/README.md

 Heroku app can be found here https://wdicumulus.herokuapp.com/

-* NB: The Heroku deployment, I believe, needs to be rethought.
-See `Issues` for more thoughts.
+* NB: The Heroku deployment is currently deprecated as of 02/25/18 because of a yet unresolved issue.

 Local host PORT here would be: http://localhost:3000/